 To address this issue, we insert a circuit between the PWM output pin and the variable gain amplifier's control input pin.
 This circuit averages the voltage coming out of the microcontroller, and provides a stable signal to the amplifier's control input (smoothing out the 500 Hz variations).
 This type of filter is called a low-pass filter, because it allows lower frequencies to pass through the filter and blocks higher frequencies.
+In effect, it averages the signal output from the microcontroller before sending it to the gain control input of the amplifier.
 The boundary between the low and high frequencies is determined by the value of the resistor and the capacitor in the filter.

 Note in the example of Figure 4.4, the output of a filter with a time constant of 20 ms (10 times the frequency of the PWM waveform) is illustrated.
 It is clear that the output of the filter still has a varying signal at 500 Hz (i.e., filters are not perfect).
 A practical filter will have a much longer time constant (e.g., 100 times the PWM frequency).

-The volume of the audio signal sent to the speaker can now be controlled as follows, where the value of volume can range from 0 (minimum gain) to 255 (maximum gain).
+The volume of the audio signal sent to the speaker can now be controlled as follows, analogWrite(pin,volume);

+where the value of volume can range from 0 (minimum gain) to 255 (maximum gain).